 Patients are identified through a process of screening by a trained Tobacco Treatment Specialist (TTS) or via a referral system by primary consultants.
-These patients are then taken through a session wherein they are informed about the ill-effects of tobacco, the benefits of quitting and given information about the LifeFirst TTS service.
+These patients are then taken through a session where they are informed about the ill-effects of tobacco use, the benefits of quitting and are given information about the LifeFirst TTS service.
 Patients who agree to join the service are provided with specialised services, according to the LifeFirst protocol.

 Nearly 95% of all oral cancers occur

 Intensive training of the identified hospital staff in tobacco treatment by internationally qualified trainers.